thehyve/matomo-automation/README.md

 Create a file named `.env`, to set the `SERVER_NAME` variable to the hostname as it will be accessed by the users' browsers.
-It defaults to `localhost`, which works when testing locally and accessing the app as `https://localhost:9443`, but set it to the appropriate host if you want to set up the application in a different place.
+For example, this would be `localhost` when accessing the app as `https://localhost:9443`.
 ```sh
 echo 'SERVER_NAME=www.example.org' >.env
 ```